Upload

 • has_quoted_newlines (bool, default False): Only relevant for delimited type.
 Set to True if there are line breaks within any of the data values in the file, at the tradeoff of substantially reduced import performance.

-• quote_character (str, default "): Only relevant for delimited type.
+• quote_character (str, default None): Only applicable for delimited type.
 The character used to escape fields that contain the delimiter (most often " for compliant delimited files).
+If set to None, Redivis will attempt to auto-infer the quote character by scanning the first 10MB of the file.

 • allow_jagged_rows (bool, default False): Whether to allow rows that have more or fewer columns than the header row.
 Use caution when setting to true, as jagged rows often suggest a parsing issue; ignoring those errors could lead to data corruption.